Frequently Asked Questions (FAQs)

 Q. What if I want to make my own travel arrangements?

-A. If you want to organise your own travel arrangements, please deduct £210 per apartment or chalet and £105 per person (from double/twin price) for hotels.
-This will give you the accommodation only price.
+A. If you want to make your own travel arrangements, please make the appropriate deduction as detailed under the price table to get the accommodation only price (or call our team for a quote).
 Most of our resorts are within close distance of the major airports such as Geneva or Lyon.
 Please refer to our accommodation only page.

 Q. Do you organise car hire?